cschneid/sinatra-book/book/Getting_to_know_Sinatra.markdown

 along with.
 Don't be fooled, though, Sinatra can do some pretty amazing things with Routes.

-Take a more indepth look at [Sinatra's routes][routes], and see for yourself.
+Take a more in-depth look at [Sinatra's routes][routes], and see for yourself.

 [routes]: http://www.sinatrarb.com/intro#Routes
 [restful-web-services]: http://en.wikipedia.org/wiki/Representational_State_Transfer#RESTful_web_services